 Hillsboro, OR 97124

-The winter area is open year-round (until 9 pm).
+The winter area is open year-round and not weather dependent.

 Hondo Dog Park Current News & Accolades

 - Thanks to the fundraising efforts of the Hillsboro Dog Association and the support of many dog owners and enthusiasts in the community, Hondo Dog Park now has evening lighting and the winter area will be open until 9 pm daily (instead of dusk).

 - If you are interested in volunteering to help with the park, or with enhancing the quality of life of pets and pet owners through education and support of dog parks and other animal facilities in the Hillsboro community, please visit the Hillsboro Dog Association's Website.

 - Display identification tags showing proof of current license and rabies vaccination.

 - Demonstrate appropriate social interaction; dogs displaying aggressive behavior toward people or other dogs must be leashed and removed from the area immediately.

 - Pick up and dispose of your dog's waste.

 - Carry a leash for each dog in your care, and leash your dog when outside the off-leash area.